alinapauly304/Dynamic_Dashboard-/README.md

 - `404 Not Found`: Project not found or user not found in project's organization
 - `500 Internal Server Error`: Database error

-**Notes:**
-- Admin check is bypassed for this endpoint
-- User must belong to the same organization as the project
-- User must be active (`is_active: true`)
-- Prevents duplicate team memberships

 ---

 ### DELETE `/projects/{project_id}/team/{user_id}`